pablo-aja-macaya/ARVIA/README.md

 ## Rationale behind additional steps in variant calling

 Normal variant calling with snippy works well enough for most cases, but there are certain instances where it might not be enough.
-Thats why the extra steps were implemented in ARVIA, with the rationally behind each of them in this section.
+Thats why the extra steps were implemented in ARVIA, with the rationale behind each of them in this section.

 ### Mixed positions